16.1. Global dimensioning beam#

 ../../_images/Load-Bearing_Floor_Plan_v5.jpg

-Fig. 16.1 Schematic load-bearing floor plan, first floor office building.#
+Fig. 16.1 Schematic load-bearing floor plan, first floor office building.
+In our example, a = 8 m and b = 6 m.#

 ../../_images/Structural-mechanics-scheme-beam.jpg

 Fig. 16.2 Structural scheme of the beam(s) on axis 3.
-We choose the top one.#
+We choose the top one, with two single spans, and not a continuous beam on three supports.
+This has the advantage that the column can be continued over multiple floor levels.#

-In Design guidelines > Spans in concrete we can find rules of thumb for the estimation of height and width of a reinforced concrete beam.
-As we choose for a single span, and the beam is traditionally reinforced and not prestressed the rule of thumbs gives:
+In Concrete - rules of thumb we can find rules of thumb for the estimation of height and width of a reinforced concrete beam.
+As we chose for two single spans, and the beam is traditionally reinforced and not prestressed the rule of thumbs gives:

 For a rectangular cross-section, we can easily calculate the resistance moment (also known as section modulus) \(W\) and the quadratic area moment \(I\).
 We need these later to verify stresses and deflection: